SMPyBandits/SMPyBandits/README.md

 ### Warning
 - This work is still in **its early stage of development**!
 It's [active research](https://github.com/Naereen/AlgoBandits/graphs/contributors).
-- This aggregated bandit algorithm has NO THEORETICAL warranties what so ever - *yet*.
+- This aggregated bandit algorithm has no theoretical warranties what so ever - *yet*.

 ### UML diagrams
 For more details, see [these UML diagrams](uml_diagrams/):